A few simple changes could slash your bills and save you thousands of pounds every year

 Choosing one can be tricky: for example, the longest 0% deals aren’t always the best.

 That’s because they tend to charge the biggest fees upfront, so it’s often better going for one that might have a slightly shorter 0% period but will cost you a fraction of the fees.

 The second thing to be aware of is the best deals are reserved for those with an excellent credit rating, so it’s worth checking your chances of qualifying before applying.

 This will help you avoid a failed application, which will further damage your rating and limit your borrowing options.

 While balance transfer cards are great at clearing existing debt, they aren’t much use if you have a big purchase coming up that your savings simply won’t cover.

 In this case, you’ll need a 0% new purchase card instead.
-As before, the best cards are reserved for those with excellent credit ratings so be sure to try before you buy to avoid rejection.
+As before, the best cards are reserved for those with excellent credit ratings so be sure to check your chances of qualifying for a card to avoid rejection.